 The Information Commissioner has published guidance on employment records in its Employment Practices Code and supplementary guidance, which provides some practical advice on record retention.
-This can be found on the ICO website: here.

 References

 Cases in which an allegation was found to be false, unfounded, unsubstantiated or malicious should not be included in employer references.
 Any repeated concerns or allegations which have all been found to be false, unfounded, unsubstantiated or malicious should also not be included in any reference.
 Substantiated allegations should be included in references, provided that the information is factual and does not include opinions.